Advanced trailer tracking is much more than just a dot on a map

 Before a trailer can generate revenue, you need to answer the questions: Where is it?
 Is it safe?
 Is it ready?
 Smart trailer technology puts that crucial information at your fingertips, helping to ensure that your trailer assets are making money for your business, rather than sitting unused.

 Fleet Size and Allocation

 Improved trailer utilization may reveal that you’re able to do more with fewer trailers, providing the opportunity to streamline your fleet.
-Likewise, smart trailer technology can provide insights on how to best allocate your trailer fleet to meet business demands and extend the life of your trailers.
+Likewise, advanced trailer technology can provide insights on how to best allocate your trailer fleet to meet business demands and extend the life of your trailers.

 Time lost to detention costs the trucking industry in the U.S. more than $3 billion a year, according to a Federal Motor Carrier Association study.
-Smart trailer technology enables carriers to more accurately track and bill for detention time.
+Advanced trailer technology enables carriers to more accurately track and bill for detention time.